gpoell/qmul-rbh-gui/README.md

 `58.     case "connect":`
 `60.     worker = ThreadWorker(self.tactile_sensor.connect)`

-The Tactile Sensor connect method (line 31) reads data from the tactile sensor and emits it under a new signal (line 22; 54).
+The Tactile Sensor connect method reads data from the tactile sensor and emits it under a new signal (line 22; 54) that is received by the Console under its Slot decorator.
+The Console function wrapped by the Slot decorator executes when it receives signals with a tuple type and "tactileData" name which updates the information displayed on the console (line 19, 20).

 <b>TactileSensor.py</b>

 `22.     sig_tactile_data = Signal(tuple, name='tactileData')`
 `54.     self.sig_tactile_data.emit((batch[0], batch[1], batch[2]))`

-The Console contains a slot that actively listens for signals with a tuple type and "tactileData" name to display.

 <b>Console.py</b>